24900521/UI-UX-Experiment4/README.md

 ## Result:

-Thus the design is upadated
+Thus the design is updated